mynah22/Homelab-Guides/subnetNotes.md

       - End user access (just standard ports):
           - All other privileged subnets

-# Restricted access subnets
+# VPN subnets
-## Control tablet
+## Management VPN
+  - subnet:
+    - `10.31.1.0/24`
   - Description:

-      *Subnet that only allows access to a homeauto frontend*
+      *Subnet for management.
+Not used normally, only for administration.
+All ports and ips.*
+  - Type of devices to be joined:
+      - all personal devices, whether remote or local, when admin network access is required
+  - Egress subnet(s):
+      - Allow all on all subnets except:
+        - iot camera
+        - control tablet
+  - Ingress subnet(s):
+      - none

+## user0 vpn
+  - subnet:
+    - `10.32.1.0/24`
+  - Description:

+      *Subnet for remote access for user0's devices.
+Service and std management ports.*
   - Devices to be joined:
-      - old EOL android tablets
-  - WLAN:
-      - yes, 2.4Ghz isolated
+      - all of user0's mobile devices
   - Egress subnet(s):
-      - homeauto front end subnet
+      - WAN
+          - allow all
-          - only 80/443
+      - services subnet:
-          - only to specified server IP
+          - allow only specific service ip:ports
+          - ip:ports allowing standard management level (day to day)
+      - non-VPN subnets (except control tablet):
+          - allow all
   - Ingress subnet(s):
+      - management VPN

+## user1 vpn
+  - subnet:
+    - `10.33.1.0/24`
+  - Description:

+      *Subnet for remote access for user1's devices.
+Service ports only*
+  - Devices to be joined:
+      - all of user1's mobile devices
+  - Egress subnet(s):
+      - WAN
+          - allow all
+      - services subnet:
+          - allow only specific service ip:ports
+  - Ingress subnet(s):
-      - none
+      - Management VPN

+# Restricted access subnets

 ## iot pi
+  - subnet:
+    - `10.91.1.0/24`
   - Description:

       *Subnet for iot endpoints running a full os stack*